temporalio/documentation/docs-src/concepts/what-is-cluster-security-configuration.md

 On self-hosted Temporal Clusters, configure mTLS in the `tls` section of the [Cluster configuration](/references/configuration#tls). mTLS configuration is a [static configuration](#static-configuration) property.

-You can then use either [`WithConfig`](/references/server-options#withconfig) or [`WithConfigLoader`](/references/server-options#withconfigloader) server options to start your Temporal Cluster with this configuration.
+You can then use either the [`WithConfig`](/references/server-options#withconfig) or [`WithConfigLoader`](/references/server-options#withconfigloader) server option to start your Temporal Cluster with this configuration.

-The mTLS configuration includes two sections that serve to separate communication within a Temporal Cluster and client calls made from your application the Cluster.
+The mTLS configuration includes two sections that serve to separate communication within a Temporal Cluster and client calls made from your application to the Cluster.

 - `internode`: configuration for encrypting communication between nodes within the Cluster.
-- `frontend`: configuration for encrypting the Frontend's public endpoints
+- `frontend`: configuration for encrypting the public endpoints of the Frontend Service.

-Setting mTLS for `internode` and `frontend` separately allows you to use different certificates and settings to encrypt each section of traffic.
+Setting mTLS for `internode` and `frontend` separately lets you use different certificates and settings to encrypt each section of traffic.

 #### Using certificates for Client connections

 Use CA certificates to authenticate client connections to your Temporal Cluster.

-On Temporal Cloud, you can [set your CA certificates in your Temporal Cloud settings](/cloud-context/get-started-certificates) and use the end-entity certificates in your client calls.
+On Temporal Cloud, you can [set your CA certificates in your Temporal Cloud settings](/cloud/how-to-manage-certificates-in-temporal-cloud) and use the end-entity certificates in your client calls.

 On self-hosted Temporal Clusters, you can restrict access to Temporal Cluster endpoints by using the `clientCAFiles` or `clientCAData` property and the [`requireClientAuth`](/references/configuration#tls) property in your Cluster configuration.
 These properties can be specified in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration#tls).
-For details, see the [tls confiuration reference](/references/configuration#tls).
+For details, see the [tls configuration reference](/references/configuration#tls).

-##### Server name specification
+#### Server name specification

 On self-hosted Temporal Clusters, you can specify the `serverName` in the `client` section of your mTLS configuration to prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).